 The Pittsburgh Panthers have plenty of young talent on their roster that are participating in the event.
 It was on full display last Wednesday night.
-But before I get too far down the rabbit hole, I want to let one thing be known: nothing that happens in the summer league should be taken very seriously, at all.
+Nothing that happens in the summer league should be taken very seriously, at all.
 Outside of a significant injury there isn't a lot of serious analysis that can be done.
 Still, there are certainly glimpses and flashes of potential with the younger players.

 There were four total games played, two at a time.
 I tried watching one half of each game before switching to another at halftime.
 Here are some observations:

-With the graduation of forward Talib Zanna, there is clearly a hole in the middle that the Panthers must look to fill.
-Some are hopeful that center Joseph Uchebo can fill that void.
-Uchebo has been a stat-stuffer so far in the Pro-Am: he dropped 13 points and hauled in 14 rebounds last Monday, followed by 15 points and 17 rebounds last Wednesday.
+With the graduation of forward Talib Zanna, there is clearly a hole in the middle that Pitt must look to fill.
+Some are hopeful that junior center Joseph Uchebo can fill that void.
+Uchebo has been a stat-stuffer so far in the Pro-Am; he dropped 13 points and hauled in 14 rebounds last Monday, followed by 15 points and 17 rebounds last Wednesday.

 Uchebo probably battled him on Monday (I wasn't there), and exploited his height advantage.
 Last Wednesday, Uchebo went against walk-on forward Aron Nwankwo.
 There were times when Nwankwo looked like Denver Nuggets forward Kenneth Faried out there, as he was moving so much better than Uchebo.